MAPF-Competition/web_resource/Competition Setup.md

 The role of the task scheduler is to specify a valid next task (or no task) for each robot at each planning update.
 An assignment is valid if every assigned task is a revealed task which has not been previously opened or closed by another robot.

 When the controller calls the planning entry, the task scheduler is called first to determine the schedule, given:
-- The agent predicted states (starting state for this planning episode).
+- The robot predicted states (starting state for this planning episode).
-- New tasks and new free agents (agents that finished their previously assigned tasks) from the last planning episode.
+- New tasks and new free robots (robots that finished their previously assigned tasks) from the last planning episode.

 Below is an example of task assignments.
 The top row represents the task pool.
-The second row shows the agents.
+The second row shows the robots.
 The left side illustrates an **invalid assignment** due to the following issues:
-1. Task T5 is assigned to both agents A3 and A5, but each task can only be assigned to one agent.
+1. Task T5 is assigned to both robots A3 and A5, but each task can only be assigned to one robot.
-2. Task T2, which is already assigned to another agent but not yet finished, is incorrectly assigned to agent A2.
+2. Task T2, which is already assigned to another robot but not yet finished, is incorrectly assigned to robot A2.
-3. Task T6 is assigned to an agent, which is invalid because tasks that are unrevealed, already completed, or nonexistent cannot be assigned.
+3. Task T6 is assigned to a robot, which is invalid because tasks that are unrevealed, already completed, or nonexistent cannot be assigned.

 <div style="text-align: center;">
    <img src="./external_page_resource/images/task_assignment_example.png" alt="description" style="max-width: 80%; height: auto;">